 Niagara County Community College Board of Trustees Bios

-Henry F. Wojtaszek, Chairperson
+Henry F. Wojtaszek, Vice Chairperson

-Henry F. Wojtaszek is General Counsel for the Western Region Off-Track Betting Corporation.
+Henry F. Wojtaszek is General Counsel for the Western Regional Off-Track Betting Corporation.
 Wojtaszek is responsible for formulating the corporations operating plan, rules, regulations, by-laws and prepare and negotiate contracts for services.
 Also among his duties, Henry Wojtaszek provides advice and guidance to the President and Chief Executive Officer and Officers of the corporation.

 Prior to joining the Off-Track Betting Corporation Wojtaszek was a partner with Harris Beach PLLC from 2005 to 2010 and served on the Public Finance Group and Governmental and Quasi-Governmental Agencies Industry Team.
 Wojtaszek also served as City Attorney for North Tonawanda from 1998 to 2004 and maintained a general practice as an attorney from 1991 to 2004.

 Wojtaszek has also worked as an attorney for the United States Navy in the Judge Advocate General Program from 1987 to 1991, working as trial counsel and defense counsel in court-martials.
 It was during this time that Henry F. Wojtaszek was awarded the Navy Commendation and Navy Achievement Medal.

 Wojtaszek graduated from the University of Dayton School of Law with a Juris Doctor in May of 1987 and earned a Bachelor of Arts Degree from the State University of New York College of Buffalo in May of 1984.

 Gina I. Virtuoso was appointed by Gov. David A. Paterson to a seven-year term on the board.
 Virtuoso is retired from Occidental Chemical Corporation, where she worked for 20 years, holding the position of senior corporate accountant, as well as other accounting positions.